-Members: Steve Smith (Chairman), David Hancock, Warren Lee, Michael Stiassny and Graham Stuart.
+Members: Steve Smith (Chairman), Warren Lee, Michael Stiassny, Graham Stuart and Wendy Thorpe.
+David Hancock ceased his directorship on 1 March 2018.

-Tower Insurance Limited has a structure to independently verify and safeguard the integrity of the company's financial reporting.
+Tower Insurance Limited has a structure to independently verify and safeguard the integrity of the Company's financial reporting.
 The principal components of this are the Audit and Risk Committee, the external and internal auditors, and the certifications provided to the Board by senior management.